 Most of all beware of motorcycles and taxis.
 Taxi drivers spend half a day driving and have too many nerves, so they lack patience and may result unpredictably.

 Always wear your seatbelt.
 The accident rate in Greece is the biggest in Europe and extra attention is required.
 Also, there are frequent police blocks, especially on the highways.

 Unless you are in the countryside or the forest, be patient when you are looking for a parking seat.

 The national highways around Athens are in good state, but always pay attention because drivers usually raise speed a lot.
 Always conform to the speed signs.
 Usually, the speed rate in the highways is 100-120 km/h.
-However, some roads in the mountainsides are one-lined, have a lot of windings and pass through villages, so speed limit is much lower.
+However, some roads in the mountainsides are one-lined, have a lot of windings and pass through villages, so the speed limit is much lower.

-Driver might past you on the right
+The driver might past you on the right